andremichalowski/React-Github-User-Card/my-app/Plan.md

 ## STEP 5 - Project Retrospective

  Is there anything you wish you had planned better?
+    Styling
  Anything you would do differently?
+    Learn more about state, lifecycle, events, and props.
  How you would accomplish these same objectives with function components and hooks.
+    In a similar way but probably using more hook statements.

 ## Minimum Viable Product